 - kgov.com/mormonism (our best radio program on Mormonism, etc.)

-- Please email Bob@kgov.com with any suggestion of a BEL program to list here.
+- Please email Bob@kgov.com with any suggestion of another BEL program to list here.
+(After producing 7,500 programs for five days a week over 30 years, we sometimes loose track of what we've done. :)

 * False (and some cultish) Teachings Widely Accepted in the Church: